thejeffreystone/home-assistant-config-v2/README.md

 * Put Door Sensor in Mailbox
 * Add RGB LED Bulbs to the lamps in the bedrooms and living areas
 * Add Motion detectors
-* Add door sensors
+* Add more door sensors
-* ~~Integrate with Google Maps to provide traffic and ETA for daily driving routes~~
 * Add Smart locks to ensure all doors are locked.
 * Replace other Smoke Detectors with Z-Wave Detectors.